jorgesanji/keysCustomKeyboardChallenge/README.md

 2) > pod deintegrate

-and later reinstall the dependencies
+and later reinstall the dependencies:

 3) > pod install